 20. Cover your eyes with some satin undies.
 Or whatever you choose, it’s just that satin is nice and cool and very lightweight you won’t even know it’s there.
 I use a lightweight running t-shirt.
 Don’t bother with the Bluebeard eye-patches and other gimmicks.
 You don’t need to buy them when a sock will do just as well.
 Eye patches invariably have a rubber band or elastic that squeezes your head either too tightly or too loosely.

 21. Ear plugs.
 I’ve not found any that fit my ears correctly.
-Here in Thailand there is a one size fit all and they leave a quarter inch of rubber plug sticking out the side of my ears like a Herman Munster type deal.
+Here in Thailand there is a one size fit all and they leave a quarter inch of rubber plug sticking out the side of my ears like a Frankenstein or, dare I say it – Herman Munster type deal.
 Sleeping on the side with those things is impossible.
 Great for back sleepers though.

-22. Put your arms, hands, fingers over your head and face as you sleep.
+22. Put your arms, hands, or fingers over your head and face as you sleep.

-See my other sleeping lifehack article here with images >
+See my other Sleeping Lifehack article here with images of how I sleep >

 23. Turn your bedroom into a cave.
-When you shut the lights out, your bedroom should be as black as a cave.
-No light means your eyes can’t focus on anything if you’re laying in bed wide-eyed.
+When you shut the lights off, your bedroom should be as black as a cave.
+No light means your eyes can’t focus on anything, even if you’re laying in bed wide-eyed.
 Cave men had the right idea.
 Sleep was important to them as they were outrunning mammoths and saber-toothed tigers, they needed to conserve energy.
 What worked for them can work for you!

 25. If you’re in Korea or have access to it, drink “SoJu”.
 It’s a rice wine that has formaldehyde in it (had in 1986 at least) and not only will you sleep, but you’ll forget what you did the night before.
 You could also dose yourself on roofies if you’re seeking that particular effect.